GCMoony/StickyBot/README.md

 # StickyBot
-A Discord bot used to save game data
+A Discord bot used to save data and filter messages